aionnetwork/aion-docs/tokens/aion-desktop-wallet/upgrading-the-wallet.en.md

 ./aion_ui.sh
 ```

-5. You should be able to see you old accounts.
+5. You should be able to see your old accounts.
 If they are there, feel free to delete the backup you made in step 1.

 ## Mac